hudmol/as_spreadsheet_bulk_updater/README.md

 Developed by Hudson Molonglo for The New School.

-This plugin is compatible with ArchivesSpace v2.8.1.
+This plugin is known to be compatible with ArchivesSpace v2.8.1 - v3.2.0.

 ## Overview